sjcorreia/ud036_StarterCode/README.md

 The file `entertainment_center.py` will read from the JSON file _movies.json_, which acts as a simplified database, and create a list of `Movie` objects which will be passed to the `open_movies_page` function contained in the  `fresh_tomatoes` module.

 The module file `fresh_tomatoes.py` has been provided by Udacity.
+I made a few modifications to this file in order to personailze the site a little bit.

 ## Running the code